IUFRO World Congress 2019

 - IFSA-IUFRO Mentoring Program: Mentor-Mentee Event-Based Mentoring

 The IFSA-IUFRO Mentoring Program has been immensely successful at connecting young professionals to senior scientists.
 IFSA therefore will be hosting a meet-and-greet event for mentors and mentees to socialize, network, and plan their week during the Congress.

-As changes in the forest sector have reached to the research environment and publishing, it is as vital now as ever to make sure that researchers are communicating their work effectively and professionally in this open research environment.
-This course is specifically designed to address the competencies needed by providing a unique and applicable training for students and early career scientists, by including talks by editors of leading forest science journals and will include real-world examples.
-Students will be instructed on the scientific writing process and will improve on and gain scientific writing skills necessary to publish in a research environment.
+As changes in the forest sector and society at large have reached the research environment and publishing, it is as vital now as ever to make sure that researchers are communicating their work effectively and professionally in the open science environment.
+This course is specifically designed to address the competencies needed by providing a unique and applicable training for students and early career scientists, by including.
+Talks by editors of leading forest science journals including real-world examples will instruct students on the scientific publishing process for improving on and gaining scientific writing skills necessary to publish in an open research environment.

 With increasing demand of timber products and agricultural land, there is growing pressure to find sustainable alternatives in forest use.
 Several professional accreditations have therefore identified entrepreneurship as a highly desirable soft skill for a knowledge-based society, as a tool to bridge science and practice.
 This course fosters entrepreneurship learning by using the forestry sector as a context, and will teach the basics of forest entrepreneurship by providing real world examples of situations where businesses could develop, and expound upon students’ understanding of the Sustainable Development Goals and their relation to forestry.